- Dates are rich in antioxidants, micronutrients, and fiber.

 Dates are Rich in Antioxidants

 Dates also are a good source of phenolic acids and other types of antioxidants.
 Phenolic acids are known to be anti-inflammatory.
 They may also help to reduce the risk of cancer.
 In addition to the above, studies have also shown other benefits of dates.
-They may support brain function, bone health, and heart health.
+Vitamins in dates may support brain function, bone health, and heart health.
 For example, the fiber and phenolic acids found in dates have several advantages.
 They may help reduce your low-density lipoprotein (LDL) levels, also known as your “bad” cholesterol.

-Dates have Labor Benefits
+Vitamins in Dates have Labor Benefits

 A unique quality that dates have is they may help to induce labor in pregnant women and reduce labor time.
 In one study, women were asked to consume 2 servings of dates a day (6 dates), They did this for 4 weeks prior to their due date.
 Results showed that they were 20% more likely to go into labor for significantly less time.
 It is thought that chemicals within dates act similarly to oxytocin.
 This is a hormone that helps induce labor.
 More research is definitely needed in this area.
 This will help us better determine the relationship between dates and labor.